pryv/dev-site/source/getting-started-customer.md

 ### Creating an event

-Actual data will be stored in events.
+The subject's data will be stored in events.

-You can find all available REST actions on events in the [API reference](http://pryv.github.io/reference/#events).
+You can find all available REST actions on events in the [API reference](http://api.pryv.com/reference/#events).

-Data can be stored in events and can be structured using event types.
-You can find a description of all default event types in Pryv.io in the [event types reference](http://pryv.github.io/event-types/).
-Note that you can also use your own custom types.
+Data is stored in events and structured using event types.
+You can find a description of all default event types in Pryv.io in the [event types reference](http://api.pryv.com/event-types/).
+Note that you can also define your own custom types.

-Let's create an event with the `note/txt` type which describes a content consisting of a single text content.
+Let's create an event with the `note/txt` type for which the content is a single text string.

-Apart from a content field which inner structure can depend on the declared type, an event can contain a number of other fields acting as metadata around the data stored in Pryv.io.
+Apart from a content field which inner structure depends on the declared type, an event can contain a number of other fields acting as metadata around the data stored in Pryv.io.

-You can find all fields composing an event object in the [data structure reference](http://pryv.github.io/reference/#data-structure-event).
+You can find all fields composing an event object in the [data structure reference](http://api.pryv.com/reference/#data-structure-event).

-To create a basic `note/txt` event, we only need the `streamId`, `type` and the `content` fields.
-We will also use the `description` to give meaning to the data stored in a human-readable way.
+To create a basic `note/txt` event, we only need to provide the `streamId`, `type` and the `content` fields.
+We will also use the optional `description` field to give meaning to the data stored in a human-readable way.

 The `streamId` will reference the previously created Stream object to contextualize the data.